Book cover

 Replaced boolean return with true for Client::isVIP -> NO_COVERAGE

-Thus, modify the unit test, adding one more assert, so that it kills all four mutants.
+Task: modify the unit test by adding one more assert so that it kills all four mutants.
 Consequently, the new report generated by the tool should look like this:

 Negated conditional -> KILLED